ckelner/AWSResco/README.md

   ]
 }
 ```

+## Why?
+In my time with working with AWS, the question of "Am I utilizing my reservations correctly?" has come up many times.
+AWS doesn't provide an interface, tool, or output that I am aware of that can provide this information in an easily consumable way.

 ## Gaps
 Currently AWSResco does not take into account `OfferingType`, it assumes that only `"Heavy Utilization"` is being used as that was the original use case for the tool.
 There are plans to support all `OfferingType` variations - see [Issue#3](https://github.com/ckelner/AWSResco/issues/3).